 Ensure, as with any upholstery, that you pre-treat the fabric with a good stain repellent like Scotchguard.

 I also like to specify outdoor fabric for window seats.
 As you can imagine, a window seat will almost certainly get lots of sunlight and therefore an outdoor fabric with UV protection built in will be a great asset.
 Otherwise you may find your beautiful fabric will fade and break down in no time.
+The cushions below are in outdoor fabric from Weaver Green Australia.

 If you are going to be using your window seat as a place to lounge around then you must have some good scatter cushions too.
 As well as looking good, they make the seat nice and comfy.